 Yes, you can.
 Snake Plants are not known for being sensitive to tap water.
 If you suspect your tap water might contain something bad for your Sansevieria, you may need to use filtered water or wait another 24 hours before watering.
 However, this depends on the quality of your tap water.

 Trimming the leaves of your Snake Plant is okay and can help control its height.
 Simply cut the leaves at the base, near the soil surface.
 Also, you can prune all damaged (yellow or brown) leaves to keep them looking beautiful and healthy.

 Do Snake Plant flowers?
 How to get it to bloom?

 Snake Plants produce small, tubular flowers on tall spikes but rarely bloom indoors.
 To encourage blooming, they need bright, indirect light, a cool period of temperature, and to be slightly under-watered during this time.

 Flowers often go unnoticed by plant parents because they are hidden among the leaves.
 However, at night these flowers begin to smell very pleasant and attract your attention.

 Buy your new Sansevieria at PLNTS.com

-Whether you like your PLNTS big from the start or prefer to grow them from tiny BabyPLNTS into full-grown PLNTS - we’ve got you covered!
+At PLNTS.com you can buy your new Sansevieria online, for example the Sansevieria Mikado.
+Whether you like your PLNTS big from the start or prefer to grow them from tiny BabyPLNTS into full-grown PLNTS - buy Sansevieria online at PLNTS.com!